 - Now insert the next tire lever at about 10 cm from the first between rim and tire.
 For this it helps to take of some tension off the first lever, this makes it easier to insert the next lever.
 Pull the bead over the rim and keep tension on the tire iron.

 - Insert tire lever #3 about 10 cm further, take off some tension of #2 so that it is easier to get it in.
 Pull the tire over the rim.

 - The middle tire lever can now be used again for the next step.

 - Work this way all the way around, it will be easier and easier so you can place the next levers at an ever increasing distance.

 - When the tire is completely off on one side, press the valve through the valve hole and pull out the tube.
-If you have already marked the leak on the tire, place the tube on the tire as mounted and examine the tube in the area of the marking. * 2 (see below)
+If you have already marked the puncture on the tire, place the tube on the tire as mounted and examine the tube in the area of the marking. * 2 (see below)

-- If you can not find the puncture immediately: inflate the inner tube and listen or feel if you can find the leak.
+- If you can not find the puncture immediately: inflate the tube and listen or feel if you can find the leak.
 If it is very difficult to find, see if there is the possibility to submerge the tube in water or apply soapy water on the entire tube.

 - When the puncture is found, mark it with a cross over it or a circle around it with chalk or a pen.
 Let all air out again.